 Once your organization is registered, you will be provided access to ALTA’s site for generating candidate codes.
 One code must be generated for each candidate taking the exam.
 The code is unique to the candidate it is generated for, and is good for one use only.
 Candidates simply dial the number provided, enter their access code, and follow the system prompts.

-To learn how we can help you with Language Testing, please fill out our Contact Form.
+To learn how we can help you with Language Testing, please fill out our Contact Form below.

 Section I is an introduction and warm-up exercise intended to help put the candidates at ease with the recording system and to allow them to practice their target language briefly prior to the formal portion of the exam.

-Section II of the exam contains 11 dialogues that the candidate must interpret from English into the target language or from the target language into English.
+Section II of the exam contains 11 dialogues that the candidate must render from English into the target language or from the target language into English.

-Section III of the exam contains a dialogue between a nurse and a patient that the candidate must interpret in both English and the target language.
+Section III of the exam contains a dialogue between a nurse and a patient that the candidate must render in both English and the target language.

 This section assesses a candidate’s knowledge of medical terminology in both English and the target language.